paulamazoc/javascript-30/README.md

 # `JavaScript 30`

-Accepting the 30 day challenge by Wes Bos
+Accepting the 30 day challenge by Wes Bos.
 You can access to the original course [here][javascript30-course]

 In addition, I link some useful (I guess :v) documentation according to the topics related in each challenge.